 Characteristic 7.
 Entrepreneurs ARE LIKEABLE and receptive to feedback.

-Successful entrepreneurs are likeable.
+Successful entrepreneurs are likable.
 By acting in good faith with focus, passion, and perseverance, the entrepreneur gathers people around him who see the positive side of this.
-In combination with extreme curiosity and by remaining true to themselves, many entrepreneurs are experienced as likeable.
+In combination with extreme curiosity and remaining true to themselves, many entrepreneurs are experienced as likable.

 Entrepreneurs often have many acquaintances and friends from different social classes and are primarily interested in what the other person has to say.
 They are good listeners and often give and receive sensory input and feedback.